-PRESERVING ARTWORK: HOW TO TAKE CARE OF INDIAN ART
+HOW TO TAKE CARE OF ARTWORK: EXPERT TIPS FOR PRESERVING PAINTINGS

-Preserving artwork is an important aspect of collecting art.
-Once you install your original paintings and fine art prints in the home, we recommend the following tips on how to take care of artwork:
+Preserving artwork is an important aspect of collecting art, so you can enjoy your collection for many years to come.
+We recommend the following tips on how to take care of artwork.

 Light

 Never display your artworks in strong, direct sunlight.
-Ultraviolet light is harmful to paper as well as to certain inks and colors, which leads to discoloration or fading.
-Where possible, hanging paintings and prints in shaded areas is how best to protect artwork from sunlight.
+Ultraviolet light is harmful to paper as well as to certain inks and colors, which leads to discoloration or fading over time.
+Where possible, hang paintings and prints in shaded areas to protect artwork from direct sunlight.

 Humidity